ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 best to run one large Ray pod per Kubernetes node.
 Broadly speaking, it is more efficient to use a few large Ray pods than many small ones.
 The pattern of fewer large Ray pods has the following advantages:
-- enables more efficient use of each Ray pod's shared memory object store
+- more efficient use of each Ray pod's shared memory object store
-- reduces communication overhead between Ray pods
+- reduced communication overhead between Ray pods
-- reduces redundancy of per-pod Ray control structures such as Raylets
+- reduced redundancy of per-pod Ray control structures such as Raylets

 #### nodeSelector and tolerations
 You can control the scheduling of worker groups' Ray pods by setting the `nodeSelector` and